DE

 Location rental

 The amount of the location rental is at the discretion of the respective location provider.
-Public location providers usually do not pursue any profit-making intentions, and private location providers also adapt their pricing as flexibly as possible to the project and scope.
+Public location providers do not usually have profit-making intentions and private location providers also adapt their pricing as flexibly as possible to the project and its scope.

 A distinction is usually made between the following categories and price ranges: